auth0/docs/articles/multifactor-authentication/factors/duo.md

 Your Duo account can be configured to support push notifications, SMS, OTP, phone callback, and more.
 See the [Duo documentation](https://duo.com/docs) for more details on Duo setup.

 ::: note
-You need to create an integration in Duo Security of type **Web SDK**, and then use those credentials to fill in the Duo settings in the Auth0 Dashboard as noted below.
+Create an integration in Duo Security of type **Web SDK**, and then use those credentials to fill in the Duo settings in the Auth0 Dashboard as noted below.
 :::

 When enabling Duo in the Dashboard, you will need to click on the Duo factor and fill in a few settings fields in order to link your Duo account to Auth0.